zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 Upgrade one server at a time in each cluster pair, starting with Node 1, and make sure the upgrade is complete on one server before moving on to the second server in the pair.

 1. As a precaution, create a backup of the existing configuration for each server.
-The following shell script can be used to capture the essential configuration information that is relevant to Intel® Manager for Lustre\* managed mode servers:
+The following shell script can be used to capture the essential configuration information that is relevant to Integrated Manager for Lustre\* managed mode servers:

     ```bash
     #!/bin/sh